 Thursday, July 21, 2022

-Safety message: The Dangers of Reprioritising Defects
+Safety Message: The Dangers of Reprioritising Defects

+ONRSR conducts regulatory activities, including audits, inspections and site visits, across multiple operators and sectors.
+In conducting these activities, ONRSR often observes and identifies common safety themes and issues.
 In this series of safety messages, ONRSR highlights these issues, how they can potentially increase risks to rail safety and what better practice can look like to minimise the potential risks.

 Web carousel runaway train